MagretAdekunle/Machine-Learning-Projects-freeCodeCamp/Linear Regression Health Costs Calculator/README.md

 Requirements
 ------------

--   Implement a convolutional neural network (CNN) using TensorFlow 2.0 and Keras
+-   Develop a regression model to predict individual healthcare costs using patient demographic and health data.
--   Train the model to distinguish between images of cats and dogs
+-   Create a machine learning solution that accurately predicts healthcare costs for patients based on their personal and medical characteristics.
--   Achieve a minimum classification accuracy of 63%
+-   Achieve Mean Absolute Error (MAE) < $3500.

 Key Features